AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-1.md

 <li>Are <a href="/help/marketo/product-docs/demand-generation/landing-pages/personalizing-landing-pages/enable-personalized-urls-for-your-account.md" target="_blank">personalized URLs</a> enabled?</li>
 <li>Are there rules set up for <a href="/help/marketo/product-docs/demand-generation/landing-pages/landing-page-actions/redirect-a-marketo-landing-page-to-another-page.md" target="_blank">redirects</a>?</li>
 <li>Do you have domain aliases in place?
 Are you tracking through documentation how you're utilizing your domain aliases?</li>
 <li>Is <a href="https://nation.marketo.com/t5/knowledgebase/setting-up-secured-domains-for-marketo-landing-pages-first-time/ta-p/250370" target="_blank">Secured Domains for Landing Pages</a> enabled?
-Confirm if your landing page assets contain a 'http' URL.</li></td>
+<br/>Confirm if your landing page assets contain a 'http' URL.</li></td>
   </tr>
   <tr>
    <td>Munchkin</td>
    <td><li>Is your <a href="/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md" target="_blank">Munchkin tracking code</a> on your website (Not in Marketo)?</li>
 <li>Is a <a href="/help/marketo/product-docs/administration/settings/edit-do-not-track-browser-support-settings.md" target="_blank">Do Not Track</a> Browser Request enabled?</li>
 <li>Is your <a href="https://developers.marketo.com/javascript-api/lead-tracking/" target="_blank">Munchkin API</a> configured?
-If you're missing documentation on where the munchkin code is on your website, get started with a quick view by using the 'Web Analytics Report' in basic 'Analytics' to understand where the Munchkin code is placed across your website.</li></td>
+<p>Tip: If you're missing documentation on where the munchkin code is on your website, get started with a quick view by using the 'Web Analytics Report' in basic 'Analytics' to understand where the Munchkin code is placed across your website.
+KG - IS THIS A GOOD TIP</li></td>
   </tr>
   <tr>
    <td>Web Services</td>
    <td><li>Are <a href="/help/marketo/product-docs/administration/additional-integrations/create-an-allowlist-for-ip-based-api-access.md" target="_blank">IP Restrictions</a> enabled?
 Should they be?</li>
 <li>Which users/apps are making API calls in your instance?</li>
 <li>Are you hitting or close to hitting your API limit?
-If so, consider increasing it or auditing your instance to bring those API calls down.</li></td>
+<br/>If so, consider increasing it or auditing your instance to bring those API calls down.</li></td>
   </tr>
   <tr>
    <td>Marketo Sales Insight (if applicable)</td>
    <td><li>Has the <a href="/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/installation/install-marketo-sales-insight-package-in-salesforce-appexchange.md" target="_blank">MSI package been installed</a>?</li>
 <li>Have you <a href="/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/upgrading/upgrading-your-msi-package.md" target="_blank">upgraded to the latest version of Sales Insight</a>?</li>
-<li>Have you completed the Sales Insight configuration?
-Enterprise/Unlimited users <a href="/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/configure-marketo-sales-insight-in-salesforce-enterprise-unlimited.md" target="_blank">click here</a>, Professional users <a href="/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/configure-marketo-sales-insight-in-salesforce-professional-edition.md" target="_blank">click here</a>.</li>
+<li>Have you completed the Sales Insight configuration? <br/>Enterprise/Unlimited users <a href="/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/configure-marketo-sales-insight-in-salesforce-enterprise-unlimited.md" target="_blank">click here</a>, Professional users <a href="/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/configure-marketo-sales-insight-in-salesforce-professional-edition.md" target="_blank">click here</a>.</li>
 <li>Have you <a href="/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/add-sales-insight-permission-set.md" target="_blank">given access to your users</a> based on the number of seats you've purchased?</li></td>
   </tr>
   <tr>